Saltworker/RegressionAnalysis_CAS-plotting/README.md

  - Correlation coefficient(s) hereof [R^2]
  - Graph of regression models
  - Other statistical descriptors [MORE PENDING]

+RegressionAnalysis_matplotlibcpp.cpp needs to import the following:
+- matplotlibcpp.h
+- [FILENAME].txt
+The format of this [FILENAME].txt can be seen with the available example datasets
 ## TO BE DONE:
 1. Get scientific values of "inprecise" fixed values
 2. Get additional statistical descriptors